 The documents that govern the SSHA and all the properties in the Snowshoe Springs Homeowners Association, the CC&Rs, and Association By-Laws, have some differences from other homeowners associations in California.
 The CC&Rs (covenants, conditions, and restrictions) accompany all property deeds in Snowshoe Springs and are mandatory whether or not a property owner has joined the Association in a particular year.
 The CC&Rs are administered by the SSHA's Board of Directors.

-"If you have any questions about the SSHA or your property, including questions about the local Highway 4 community and/or county resources, please contact our Association Manager, Michelle Kuffler.
-You can reach Michelle by using our online form on the “Contact Us” page.
-Or to learn a little bit more about your Board of Directors and other employees, please visit our “Board of Directors & Manager” page.
+"If you have any questions about the SSA or your property, including questions about the local Highway 4 community and/or county resources, please contact our Association Manager, Michelle Kuffler.
+You can reach Michelle by using our online form on the “Contact Us” page, or directly at [email protected]

 A lush and gorgeous meadow.
 Great for taking photos and looking at the Corn Lillies.

-Snowshoe Springs Lake is reserved for homeowners and their guests only.
+Snowshoe Springs Lake is a private lake reserved for Snowshoe homeowners and their guests only.
 No dogs or bicycles allowed.
-Offers fishing (kids under 13) and waterfowl, and swimming!
+It offers fishing (kids under 13), frogs not included, and waterfowl, and swimming!